rpy2/rpy2/doc/source/vector.rst

 in one given column, and which allows for possibly different types across different columns.

-If we take the example of data about the pharmacokinetics of theophylline in different subjects, the table of data could look like:
+If we consider for example tre data about pharmacokinetics of theophylline in different subjects, the data table could look like this:

 ======= ====== ==== ==== ====
 Subject Weight Dose Time conc